-Enable Salesforce Single Sign-On (Lightning)
+Salesforce Single Sign-On (Lightning)

 In order to complete these steps, you must:

-- Be an Ambition Admin
+- Be assigned Admin permissions in Ambition.

 - Have Salesforce create/edit privileges: Security Controls, Connected Apps, Permission Sets.